Whether it’s just keeping an eye out for a good deal or strategically targeting a sale, we all try to stretch and save a little money where we can.

 Should you redeem airline miles to buy merchandise?

-No, No, No, and No!
-You are throwing away value (read:money)!
-Using your airline miles for merchandise is one of the worst ways to use your hard-earned airline miles.
+In fact, using your airline miles for merchandise is one of the worst ways to use your hard-earned airline miles.

 But, don’t use your precious airline miles (or hotel points or travel rewards credit card points) for merchandise!

 Like this post?
 Please share it on social media using the social share buttons below!